patrickdad/CAF-Cyber-Assurance-Audit/README.md

 • Absence of structured supplier security assurance procedures

 These findings are documented in the **risk register** and supported by evidence mapping against CAF principles.

 ---

+## 📊 Assurance Outcome

+The assessment indicates that while foundational governance and risk management practices exist, there are **gaps in formalisation, documentation, and control consistency**.

+This reflects an organisation in a **developing stage of cyber maturity**, requiring structured improvement to meet regulatory expectations.

+---